 Free-ranging dogs are a feature of many places you might visit in your travels through Asia or Africa, in which case you will likely appreciate what Marshall-Pescini, et al., 2017 have to say: “These free-ranging populations are not, as is often thought, made up of ex-pet dogs (which represent the minority), but rather they are self-sustaining populations of ‘free-breeding’ animals that independently choose their mates and whose existence is affected by dispersal patterns, food abundance, mate choice as well as human activities.”

-On an interesting side note, dogs kill over 50,000 people yearly.
-Most of these deaths are not the result of maulings by household pets, but rather due to feral and stray dogs infected with rabies.
+One startling statistic is that dogs kill over 50,000 people yearly.
+Most of these deaths are not the result of mauling by household pets, but rather due to feral and stray dogs infected with rabies.
 The World Health Organization (WHO) estimates that there are 60,000 human deaths from rabies each year in Asia and Africa.
 According to WHO: dogs transmit the rabies virus in more than 99% of human cases and 40% of cases occur in children under 15 years of age.

 Keep this in mind when travelling to places were feral dogs and rabies are common, such as India for example.